domino14/macondo/cgp/README.md

 single double triple void 5pt 10pt

+The implementer decides what the default challenge rule is.

 ### etl (exchange tile limit)

 The etl opcode should be followed by the minimum number of tiles that must be in the bag to allow an exchange.
 Defaults to 7.